lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

 ### RwLock

-An `RwLock` provides either multiple read accesses or a single write access at any given time.
-It is useful when you have a resource that is read frequently but written to infrequently.
-The lock has a write-preferring policy to prevent writers from being starved by readers.
+An `RwLock` (Reader-Writer Lock) allows for either multiple readers or one writer at any given time.
+This can be more efficient than a `Mutex` for data that is read frequently but written to infrequently.

+Tokio's `RwLock` is write-preferring to prevent writers from being starved by a continuous stream of readers.

 ```rust
 use tokio::sync::RwLock;